Parasitic Horsehair Worms: Facts, Life Cycle, and Effects

 The appearance of the worms in water troughs gave them their name.
 People once believed that the animals originated from hairs that fell into the water as a horse was drinking.
 In reality, they were probably released from insects that entered the trough.

 For a casual observer without a means of magnification, the bodies of horsehair worms appear to lack obvious external features besides their size and shape.
 In some species, a bifurcated (forked) tip at the posterior end is visible.
 With magnification, more features can be seen.
 The animals look quite similar to nematodes, or roundworms, which is why their phylum was given the "Nematomorpha" name.
-Nematodes are sometimes misidentified as horsehair worms, and vice versa.
+Specific nematodes are sometimes misidentified as horsehair worms, and vice versa.

 The adult worms don’t eat once they have left their host.
-In fact, they don’t even have a functional digestive tract.
+In fact, they don’t have a functional digestive tract.
 Despite this apparent handicap, they can survive for months.
 Their primary purpose seems to be to reproduce.

 Eggs and Larvae